Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Freeze-in in the CTP formalism

 $\mathbf{k^2>0}$ \textbf{and} $\mathbf{q^2<0}$, $\mathbf{k^2<0}$ \textbf{and} $\mathbf{q^2>0:}$ this regime constitutes the dominant contribution to the DM interaction rate when the kinematics prevent both fields from being simultaneously on the timelike peaks, as estimated above.
-The spacelike fermion can be interpreted as a mediator of interactions with the thermal plasma, such that these regimes are seen as \textbf{\textit{scattering processes}} producing DM quanta. \\
+The spacelike fermion can be interpreted as a mediator of interactions with the thermal plasma, such that these regimes are seen as \textbf{\textit{$\mathbf{2 \leftrightarrow 2}$ scattering processes}} producing DM quanta. \\

-$\mathbf{k^2<0,\,q^2<0:}$ when both momenta are spacelike, both spectral-densities are in the continuum and none of them is enhanced from being nearly ``on-shell''.
+$\mathbf{k^2<0,\,q^2<0:}$ when both momenta are spacelike, both spectral densities are in the continuum and thus none of them is enhanced from being nearly ``on-shell''.
 Thus, this regime gives the smallest contribution to the DM-interaction rate.
-In a particle interpretation, they can be viewed as two exchanges of ``of-shell'' virtual fermion quanta with the thermal plasma. }
+In a particle interpretation, they can be viewed as two exchanges of ``off-shell'' virtual fermion quanta with the thermal plasma, corresponding to \textbf{\textit{$\mathbf{2 \leftrightarrow 3}$ scattering processes}}. }